slsa-framework/slsa-github-generator/BYOB.md

 #### Update TRW

 Now we need to download the artifact and publish it from the TRW.
-Do do that, follow the steps:
+To do that, follow the steps:

 - [Download the artifacts](https://github.com/laurentsimon/byob-doc/tree/v0.0.2/.github/workflows/builder_example_slsa3.yml#L142-L149) uploaded by the TCA.
 - [Publish the artifacts](https://github.com/laurentsimon/byob-doc/tree/v0.0.2/.github/workflows/builder_example_slsa3.yml#L151-L168).